 - Vancouver is served by Vancouver International Airport is located on Sea Island in Richmond.
 It is the second busiest airport in Canada.

 - For international flights, you will find great connectivity options from across the globe.
 Once you arrive at Vancouver Airport, downtown is located about 12 km away.
-And transit is the best way to reach there.
+And transit is the best way to get there.